The History of Mercy Ships

 And I think those early days, too, I thought I knew God was laying a foundation for the future.
 To the point that if anybody left, I was afraid they were missing God.
 Which I came to see is not true.
 God may call you to fit into a dream and a vision and a project at any point for His purposes, and then move you on.
 It doesn’t mean you’re missing God because you don’t stay necessarily.

-Thank you, Don and Deyon, for being with us today and sharing the encouraging stories of God’s provision and his faithfulness in the early days of Mercy Ships.
+Raeanne: Thank you, Don and Dion, for being with us today and sharing the encouraging stories of God’s provision and his faithfulness in the early days of Mercy Ships.
 And thank you to all of you for being a part of our very first episode.
+For more information about the New Mercies these podcast as well as information about this episode, and how you can get involved with Mercy Ships.
+Visit our website at Newmercies.mercyships.org.